Modcrab/Brew_With_A_View/smoke_test.md

 ### Basic Meditation
 - open meditation from radial menu
 - exit meditation
-- open meditation from common menu
+- open meditation from common menu home page
 - advance time
 - check the glow animation plays after advancing time
 - cancel advance time
 - advance time, then cancel advance time and press it again to quickly close the menu
+- open the meditation menu by switching tabs in the common menu
 - check you can open the alchemy menu during meditation
 - press all buttons during meditation (keybord only: when opening a menu, check the mouse cursor doesn't snap)
 - press all buttons during advancing time
 - press all buttons whilst exiting meditation
-- check you can't save during meditation
+- confirm that you can't save during meditation
-- test other menu hotkeys
 - test button prompt swapping when swapping between controller type
-- try and open meditation when swinging your sword
-- try and open meditation when on roach
-- try and open meditation in combat
 - (PS5) check that sign R2 haptics are removed during meditation and restored after
 - (keyboard only) open meditation via hotkey (N)
 - (keyboard only) check the N key functions exactly like escape